-In a production environment, it is convenient to setup and run the XAF Application Server as a Windows Service.
-This topic describes how to convert the Console Application Server implemented in the Middle Tier Security - WCF Service topic to a Windows Service.
+In a production environment, it is convenient to set up and run the XAF Application Server as a Windows Service.
+This topic describes how to convert the Console Application Server implemented in the Middle Tier Security topic to a Windows Service.
 While debugging, use the Console Application Server.
 Convert it to a Windows Service before final deployment.
-Ensure that the Console Application Server operates with no error before conversion.
+Ensure that the Console Application Server operates with no errors before conversion.

 Although the Middle Tier application server can be implemented as a regular Windows Service, XAF provides a project template to simplify this task.
 So to add a Windows Service application server project to your solution, do the following.